 For purposes of admission to St. Thomas Aquinas, the Categories are defined as the following table:

 Grade 8 Applicants

 No applications for grade eight will be accepted before January 1 of the year they intend to enrol.
 At that time parents may fill in the “Registration for Grade 8 Placement Exam” form and submit it to the school.
-These forms are available at the Catholic elementary schools on the North Shore, at the parishes, and at St. Thomas Aquinas High School.
+These forms are available at the Catholic elementary schools on the North Shore, and at St. Thomas Aquinas High School.

 Grade 9-12 Applicants